Consdata/clbox/DEVELOPMENT.md

 ## Configure initial database layout

 12. Create collection for team
-12. a.
-Open Cloud Firestore
+    12. Open Cloud Firestore
-12. b.
-Add collection team
+    12. Add collection „team”
-12. c.
-For document use id matching slack workspace id and leave empty document fields
+    12. For document id use your slack workspace name and leave document fields empty
 13. Create users collection with team link
-12. a.
-Open Cloud Firestore
+    13. Open Cloud Firestore
-12. b.
-Add collection user
+    13. Add collection „user”
-12. c.
-For document use id matching test user email
+    13. For document id use your test user email (from pt.
+8.)
-12. d.
-Add document field teams as map with value team id: (boolean) true
+    13. Add document field of type map named „teams” with value team_name: (boolean) true

 ## Create test user - chapter leader mapping

-13. Create collection team/{team}/user
+14. Create collection team/{team}/user ({team} is the name of the Slack workspace)
-13. a.
-Open Cloud Firestore
+    14. Open Cloud Firestore
-13. b.
-For document use id matching test user email
+    14. For document id use matching test user email (from pt.
+8.)
-13. c.
-Add document field chapterLeader as string with value of chapter leader email
+    14. Add document field chapterLeader as string with value of the chapter leader email

 ## Deploy frontend app to hosting